-Fox News alum Eric Bolling dismissed criticism of FNC from disgruntled ex-contributor Ralph Peters and liberal host Shepard Smith, saying the No. 1 cable news network produces great journalism and is less biased than its rivals.
+Fox News alum Eric Bolling dismissed criticism of FNC from left-wing opinion host Shepard Smith and disgruntled ex-contributor Ralph Peters, saying the No. 1 cable news network produces great journalism and is less biased than its rivals.

 “Ralph Peters is entitled to his opinion,” Bolling told CNN’s Brian Stelter.
 “Ralph Peters never liked Trump from the very beginning.
 He never thought Trump would win the presidency, and he certainly wasn’t a pro-Trump advocate afterwards.
 He is entitled to his opinion, as I’m sure everyone here, Don [Lemon], and Anderson [Cooper] and Wolf [Blitzer] are.”

 (Source: Fake News CNN)

 While critics claim Fox News is biased because some high-profile stars like Sean Hannity and Laura Ingraham are Trump supporters, there are plenty of stars at the top-rated cable news network who openly despise Trump, like Shepard Smith and Juan Williams.